The Adventures of Priscilla, Queen of the Desert: Plot

 Anthony "Tick" Belrose, using the pseudonym of Mitzi Del Bra, is a Sydney-based drag queen who accepts an offer to perform his act at Lasseters Hotel Casino Resort managed by his estranged wife Marion in Alice Springs, in remote central Australia.
-After persuading his friends and fellow performers, Bernadette Bassenger, a recently bereaved transgender woman, and Adam Whitely, a flamboyant and obnoxious younger drag queen who goes under the drag name Felicia Jollygoodfellow, to join him, the three set out for a four-week run at the casino in a large tour bus, which Adam christens "Priscilla, Queen of the Desert".
+After persuading his friends and fellow performers, Bernadette Bassenger, a recently bereaved transgender woman, and Adam Whitely, a flamboyant and obnoxious younger drag queen who goes under the drag name Felicia Jollygoodfellow, to join him, the three set out for a four-week run at the casino in a large tour bus, which Adam christens "Priscilla, Queen of the Desert."

 The trio proceed through remote lands bordering the Simpson Desert meeting a variety of characters.
 Early on, Tick reveals that Marion is actually his wife, as they never divorced, and that they are going there as a favor to her.
-They stop in Broken Hill, where they are subjected to homophobic abuse and violence, including having their bus vandalized with homophobic graffiti.
+They stop in Broken Hill, where they are subjected to homophobic/transphobic abuse and violence, including having their bus vandalized with homophobic and transphobic graffiti.

 After they leave the main highway to save time, their bus breaks down in the middle of the desert.
 Adam spends the whole day repainting the bus in lavender to cover the graffiti.
-After a homophobic couple turn up but leave them stranded, a group of friendly Aboriginal Australians with whom they perform at a corroboree help them get Priscilla to Bob, a middle-aged mechanic, in a small outback town.
+After a homophobic couple turn up but leave them stranded, a group of friendly Aboriginal Australians with whom they perform at a corroboree, help them get Priscilla to Bob, a middle-aged mechanic, in a small outback town.
 Bob is delighted to see drag performers in his small town and ultimately joins them for the remainder of the journey after his Filipina wife Cynthia leaves him.

 Continuing their journey, they stop for repairs at the remote opal-mining town of Coober Pedy, where Adam is attacked by a homophobic gang.
 Bob and Bernadette save him.
 Bernadette comforts the shaken Adam, allowing them to reach an understanding.
 As they near Alice Springs, the others come to terms with the secret of Tick's marriage and resolve their differences.